|

 • The Curator Process: On Day-2, the Curator background service identifies these remote blocks and moves them to the local node’s SSD tier.

 • Strategic Impact: For high-performance databases, architects must monitor the “Data Locality” percentage in Prism.
 If locality drops below 95%, it indicates excessive VM movement or a bottleneck in the Curator scan cycles.
+Understanding the physics of memory overcommit — ballooning, compression, and swap failure is critical here to differentiate between simple motion and actual CPU/RAM contention.

 Image 1: Nutanix AHV Stargate I/O Path Flowchart showing GVM write replication to RF2 nodes.